 Realistic Look at Machine Learning and its Future in Healthcare

 Artificial intelligence and machine learning have given the public a sparkly look and something we can rely on especially in the healthcare industry.
 However, as much as we admire technology and look at it as the answer to the next generations’ improved health, it will not work without proper usage and guided research from experts.
+In the near future, we should expect the emergence of new healthcare use cases for machine learning, which will optimize more obsolete solutions.

 Though Machine Learning can efficiently provide data gathering, it cannot formulate a cure or treatment for patients.
 It is a general tool for the overall benefit of healthcare that proves to be very effective but it should not be looked at as a replacement for doctors and healthcare professionals.
+The vast majority of machine learning in healthcare projects should still be supervised by medical professionals.